tmtsoftware/cont-pydocushare/README.md

 ## Restriction

 This API has been tested with DocuShare version 7.0.0.
 The implementation of this API does not use DocuShare HTTP/XML interface.
 It rather parses the same HTML pages as the users see in their Web browsers.
-Therefore, it may not work with different versions or if the DocuShare configuration is different from what the author assumed.
+Therefore, it may not work with different versions or if the DocuShare configuration is different from what the author assumes.

 ## Developer information